islco/laptop/README.md

 Requirements
 ------------

-:warning: At this time, MacOS Big Sur is unsupported - proceed at your own risk!
+:warning: At this time, MacOS Big Sur is NOT supported - proceed at your own risk!

 We support: